Noah Hathaway: Later roles

-In 1986, Hathaway starred in Troll, as Harry Potter Jr. and in the television movie Casebusters, as Jamie.
+In 1986, Hathaway starred in Troll, as Harry Potter Jr., and in the television movie Casebusters, as Jamie.
 Hathaway did not return to acting until 1994, in the film To Die, to Sleep, in his first adult role.
 After a second hiatus as an actor, Hathaway returned in 2011 for the films Mondo Holocausto! as Ruggero Margheriti, and Sushi Girl as Fish.

 In 2016, Hathaway reprised his role from The NeverEnding Story for a Spotify commercial celebrating the 1980s.

 Personal life

-Hathaway attended school at Lycee Français de Los Angeles.
+Hathaway attended school at Lycée Français de Los Angeles.
 He moved into dance instruction, teaching advanced jazz and street dance until an injury forced him to quit in 1989 at age eighteen.
 Trained in martial arts, Hathaway would later earn black belts in Tang Soo Do and Shotokan Karate, and also competed as a Muay Thai boxer, and learned American Kenpo from Dr. Jerry Erickson.
 Hathaway spent some of his time at the Willow Springs Raceway in Rosamond, California competing in supersport motorcycle racing, and designing and riding "chopper" motorcycles.

 He was on tour with WizardWorld Conventions and appeared at the Chicago and Philadelphia shows in 2011.
 He appeared at the Supanova Pop Culture Expo in Sydney, Australia in June 2012.